Malola2015/planningCourse/assignments/PlanetaryExploration.md

 ## Planetary exploration on Mars

 Suppose we have a rover on Mars, and we want the rover to move from an initial position to a final one.
+The rover can perform several tasks (not in parallel) such as:
+- Move: from the origin to the source.
+- Take a picture: at a given location.
+- Drill: at a given location.
+- Earth communication: at a given location.
+- Analyse samples: at a given location.

-It can perform several tasks at various points, such as taking pictures, drilling, earth communication, analyse samples and extend solar panels to recharge the battery.
-The positions where those tasks have to be taken should be specified on the goal section using points.
+The positions where those tasks have to be taken should be specified on the goal section using points (I would suggest you use objects instead of numbers to represent the X and Y coordinates).
 The rover can perform more than one of those activities (e.g. it can take 10 pictures in 10 different positions) and while those activities are performed the rover CANNOT move.
-In addition, it will be considered that the rover can go at two speeds: fast and slow.
-The resource to be modelled is the battery.
-The consumption of the battery will change according to some parameters (for example, distance or speed).
-Each task will have a variable duration.
-The plan will have to take into account the consumption of the battery, and when is low (defined as a threshold value) recharge the battery.